teivah/majorana/README.md

 L1D per core, MSI protocol implementation; yet, lots of "false sharing"

+#### MVP-7.1

+The CU syncs to the MSI when there was an eviction (lost a cycle) but then tells that a particular instruction has to be executed by a specific core.

 ## Benchmarks

 All the benchmarks are executed at a fixed CPU clock frequency of 3.2 GHz.